 No question that baluns are one of the answers, but they are not the sole answer and in some cases are not the answer at all.
 To better understand this statement it is important to understand the different sources of noise and how they can be dealt with.

 First is noise generated by common mode currents which can be induced on the shield of a coax feedline if it is exposed to strong RF such as those from a nearby high power AM station.
 The shield is also subject to common mode if it runs close to or through electrical fields created by AC lines in your home or electrical equipment (like switching power supplies) located in close proximity to the feedline.
 Common mode that distorts your audio creates "mic bite" occurs when the coax feedline passes through the radiated RF near field from your antenna.
+Common mode currents can also be created by a large impedance mismatch at the feedpoint of an antenna.
+It should be noted this is only an issue when coax is being used and not with open wire or ladder line feedlines.

 The good news is that high quality 1:1 baluns (aka feedline, isolation and or choke baluns) can usually eliminate this type of noise or RFI when installed in the feedline close to your equipment.
-Note the term "high quality" which means if you thing the price is a good deal, the chances are the balun is not!
+Note the term "high quality" which means if you think the price is a good deal, the chances are the balun is not!
 Additionally, having one installed at or near the feedpoint of your antenna is not only beneficial to your transmitted signal, but can also be a first line of defense in the war against noise.
 This type of balun should generate high levels of choking impedance on the bands where the noise is the is most noticeable while having negligible insertion loss to any incoming signal.

 Be aware that baluns claiming extreme levels of choking impedance typically use cores that are not well suited for use on HF frequencies and also have a fairly high insertion loss.
 These baluns should be considered as suspect and avoided especially if from unknown sources.